xxsc0529/genai-toolbox/docs/en/how-to/deploy_docker.md

-## Connecting with Toolbox Client SDL
+## Connecting with Toolbox Client SDK

 Next, we will use Toolbox with the Client SDKs: